When toddlers throw toys and other items, it can be incredibly frustrating for parents and caregivers.

 So, if the toddler is looking for the thrill of throwing and the extra attention of a caregiver, this throwing toy will satisfy both.

-Purchasing foam gliders is an inexpensive way to satisfy your child’s need to throw things.
-Toddlers can experiment throwing this from various heights – very satisfying and a lot of fun.
+Purchasing foam gliders is an inexpensive way to satisfy your child's need to throw things.
+Toddlers can experiment with throwing this from various heights – very satisfying and a lot of fun.

 This set of throwing toys for toddlers is the most obvious solution to the toy-throwing issue in your home.
 Children don't always play with the balls they are given, however.

 We have this set and I highly recommend it.
 There is something about these that my kids can't resist.